 becomes master animator Fred Moore's assistant at the Disney Studio.

 Bobby Driscoll is given a special Oscar at the Academy Awards, for outstanding

 juvenile actor of 1949.
 He had portrayed Jerry in Disney's 1949 So Dear to My Heart (and earlier the role

 of Johnny in Disney's 1946 Song of the South.)
 The Best Song award goes to "Baby, It's Cold Outside" (written

 by Frank Loesser for Neptune's Daughter) beating out "Lavender Blue" (written by Eliot Daniel & Larry Morey)

 is released.
 It is Uncle Scrooge's first major animated appearance.

-At Disneyland, 100 Volkswagen Beetles parade down Main Street to celebrate Herbie Day (to promote The Love Bug film).
+At Disneyland, 100 privately-owned Volkswagen Beetles parade down Main Street to celebrate Herbie Day (to promote The Love Bug film).

 The Wonderful World of Disney airs the episode "Welcome To The World."
 Hosted by actress/singer Lucie Arnaz, the show celebrates the opening of the Magic Kingdom's new thrill ride Space Mountain!

 Actress Keri Russell, a Mouseketeer on Disney Channel's All New Mickey